Calculating Protein to Grow Muscles

 This can be helpful for basic protein calculations.
 But it doesn’t take into account your weight or fitness goals.

-Calculating on weight
+Calculating Protein Based on Weight

 Figuring out how much protein you need based on your weight is more personalized than overall calorie intake.
 Different bodies need different amounts of protein.
 A person weighing under 100 pounds will often require less protein than someone weighing over 200 pounds.